Saint Sava Serbian Orthodox Church (Merrillville, Indiana): Gold Medal Award

 Upon completion of construction of the main structure in 1990, the Illinois Indiana Masonry Council honored St. Sava Serbian Orthodox Church with the Gold Medal Award for Excellence in Masonry Design citing the work of Architect Radovan Pejovic and Mason Contractor Gacesa Masonry Construction.

 Physical attributes

 The nave, or center of the church, is 60 x 100 ft with a center cupola rising more than 90 ft high.
-The church can accommodate as many as 500 people.
+The church can accommodate up to 500 people.

-The steel beams that form the skeleton of the building structure enable the expansive central part of the church to exist open and barrier free.
-The steel beams were made in two Lake County, Indiana, steel plants, Inland Steel and U.S. Steel.

-The north wing of the building complex holds administrative offices, a custodian's apartment, and originally a library which was intended at the time of the church consecration and has since been converted into a museum organized by the St. Sava Historical Society.
-The lower level of the north wing houses the Sunday School classrooms.
-The south wing was originally designed to house classrooms with movable partitions when the church was built, but has since been converted into a small hall with built-in kitchen and bar facilities available for rental known as the South Wing Social Center.

-The exterior facade of the building is Indiana limestone from Bedford, Indiana, and the interior of the church is mainly constructed from Appalachian red wood.